Executive Presentations: Don’t Forget to Ask For What You Need

 5. Underestimating the Audience

-Executives can often be hard to read, but there’s a lot going in their quick-thinking brains.
+Executives can often be hard to read, but there’s a lot going on in their quick-thinking brains.

 Do everything you can to learn about the executive’s goals, competing priorities, decision-making styles, and political dynamics.
 This isn’t easy, but it’s a worthwhile investment.

-Talk to those who’ve presented in the past.
+Talk to those who’ve done executive presentations to this crew in the past.
 Talking to key members of their team is another great option.

 6. Failure to Connect with a Stakeholder